woodie/forecast/design-doc.md

 Will use the most current version of Rails with Geocoder and OpenWeatherApi rubygems.
 - The Place controller will process the transactions
 - Handle exception when Geocoder returns a null place
-- Fetch `current_weather` and `weather_forecast` in Place model.
+- Fetch `current_weather` and `weather_forecast` in Place model
 - Handle when exception when OpenWeatherAPI fails
 - Cache each weather objects for 30 minutes and provide indicator
+- Tests could mock APIs with webmock (instead of vcr), but that ended up more clumsy that manually mocking

-In the futurem we can...
+In the future we can...
+- Factory for creating place and weather data would be helpful
 - Add database index on `country_code` and `postal_code`
-- Tests can mock APIs with webmock (instead of vcr)

 ### UI considerations